kyverno/website/content/en/docs/Introduction/_index.md

 kubectl delete clusterpolicy add-labels
 ```

 Congratulations, you've just implemented a mutation policy in your Kubernetes cluster!
+For more details on mutate policies, see the [mutate section](/docs/writing-policies/mutate/).

 ### Generation